-Capital gains different from those deriving from the lease activity are fully taxable according to the ordinary capital gains provisions.
+Capital gains different from those deriving from the leasing activity are fully taxable according to the ordinary capital gains provisions.

-Excluding income taxes, other taxes (e.g. IMU) ordinarily apply.
+Excluding income taxes, other taxes (e.g. property taxes (IMU and TASI)) ordinarily apply.

 No withholding tax is levied on dividends received by the SIIQ from other SIIQs and SIINQs deriving from rental activities.